AnthonyGorode/quick-create-angular-electron-app/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 8.3.17.

+## Running in electron

+This easy, after run `npm install`, run `npm run start:electron`.
+The command build a dist file and a electron's window will launch with a default interface of angular.

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.